edilan-ribeiro/pokemon-project/README.en.md

 🎨 The design was complicated because I'm not the most creative person in the world.
 Navigating through the intricate details of the design required careful consideration of each visual element.
 Confronting this challenge allowed me to explore and develop strategies to overcome some of the limitations of my less creative approach, resulting in a design that, while challenging, turned out to be a significant achievement.

+📑TESTS!
+Developing tests for a React website presented stimulating challenges.
+The intricate nature of the functionalities required a meticulous approach, emphasizing the need for comprehensive coverage in automated testing.
+Fortunately, the complete establishment of the testing framework significantly boosted confidence in the code's quality, fostering a deeper understanding of testing processes.

 In summary, it was possible to learn and practice:
 - Components and modification of props
 - Forms and validations using React Hook Form and Zod